10 Psychological States You've Never Heard Of — And When You Experienced Them. 10 Quick Tips to Boost Your Serotonin. Welcome!

 If you want to lose weight, gain muscle, increase energy levels or just generally look and feel healthier you've come to the right place.
 Here's where to start: Visit the Start Here and Primal Blueprint 101 pages to learn more about the Primal Lifestyle.
 Subscribe to my free weekly newsletter to receive 10 eBooks, a 7-Day Course of Primal Fundamentals, and more - all for free.
 Cut to the chase by visiting PrimalBlueprint.com.
 Thanks for visiting!
 This week’s Tuesday Ten features simple tips to make your brain hum.
+Your Online Source For Dream Interpretations.
+Alzheimer's Disease and Dementia.
 12 Steps to Break Your Addiction to a Person.
 In his book, How to Break Your Addiction to a Person, Howard Halpern first explains what an addictive relationship is, then gives guidelines for recognizing if you’re involved in one.

 Then, he offers several techniques on how to end an unhealthy relationship (or an emotional affair).
 I’ve compiled and adapted all of his suggestions into the following dozen techniques, excerpting what I found to be the most important passages for each.
 1. Keep a Relationship Log Keep track of the events and happenings of the relationship, but above all, and in as honest detail as you can, set down your feelings about the contacts with your partner.
 2. What is dopamine?
 Love, lust, sex, addiction, gambling, motivation, reward.

 A study using a brain scanner to investigate the neural circuits that become active when people look at a photograph of someone they say they hate has found that the "hate circuit" shares something in common with the love circuit.
 The findings could explain why both hate and romantic love can result in similar acts of extreme behaviour – both heroic and evil – said Professor Semir Zeki of University College London, who led the study published in the on-line journal PloS ONE.
 Paranoid Schizophrenia - Psychosis - Schizophrenia.
 Children of schizophrenics.
 One night long ago, when Sidney was 9, he was jolted out of sleep by the screams of his 14-year-old sister.

 Just as diabetes is a disorder of the pancreas, mental illnesses are medical conditions that often result in a diminished capacity for coping with the ordinary demands of life.
 Serious mental illnesses include major depression, schizophrenia, bipolar disorder, obsessive compulsive disorder (OCD), panic disorder, posttraumatic stress disorder (PTSD) and borderline personality disorder.
 The good news about mental illness is that recovery is possible.
 Mental illnesses can affect persons of any age, race, religion or income.
 Mental illnesses are not the result of personal weakness, lack of character or poor upbringing.
 Learn more about treatment and services that assist individuals in recovery.
 What are Neurotransmitters?
 What is Positive Psychology?
 What-Went-Well Exercise by Brian Johnson.
 “Every night for the next week, set aside ten minutes before you go to sleep.